chloealbright/DevHiveMind/Algorithms & Data Structures/Interview Prep tips.md

 Be honest about what you don't know and know on the interview but attempt problem first and say you haven't seen a problem like this ... to continue the conversation

-Be a master of mind not a victim of thought